 To find the group owner, look at the little circular photos under the board description.
 The first photo you see is the owner of the board.
-If you click on the photo, it will take you to their Pinterest profile.
+Click on the photo and it will take you to their Pinterest profile.

-If you find a lot of boards that you want to join are closed to contributors or no longer accepting new members, don’t be disheartened, there are a lot of boards that are looking for new contributors all the time.
+If you find a lot of boards that you want to join are closed to contributors or no longer accepting new members, don’t be disheartened.

 Make sure to include:

 - What your blog niche is

 - The name and a link to the board you would like to join (some bloggers are owners of more than one group board )

 - The email address associated with your Pinterest account